zain-elabedeen/June/README.md

-# June API
+# June LoadGen

-June API is a Go/Gin API used for local Kubernetes deployment experiments and Arch Agent telemetry simulation.
+June is a Load generator used for Infrastructure deployment experiments.

 ## Project Structure